APSL/django-email-foundation/docs/installation.rst

     └── partials

-You only want to compile the *body.html* file but not the other two.
-Altough you want to move it to the destination folder.
+You may only want to compile the *body.html* file but not the other two.
+Although you want to move it to the destination folder.

 **DEF_RUNSERVER_HOST**

 By default *http://localhost:8000*.
-Change it if you run your project in another host or port.
+Change it if your project runs on another host or port.

 **DEF_CONTEXT_JSON_FILE**

-Another usefull functionality is to use a custom context for each email template, only for previews.
-This constant allows you define where is this file.
+Another useful functionality is to use a custom context for each email template, used only for previewing.
+This constant allows you define where this file is located.

-Take a look the documentation about the custom context.
+Take a look the documentation regarding the custom context.